thekerp/Crowdsourcing-Democracy/README.md

 I'm working continually, so what you see here is what I've got so far.
 Interested, dig in, reach out, I'll help you get rolling as a contributor.
 You should be able to comment with thoughts or questions by clicking the little plus that comes up when you mouse over any given section.

 If you've got a few minutes the video below is the thing that got me going down this road to begin with.
-I retread some of Shirky's stuff here, but I'm trying to end with at least the start for an actual proposal, and a discussion of its merits.
+I retread some of Shirky's stuff in the paper so far, but I'm trying to end with at least the start for an actual proposed system by which to deploy this into lawmaking, and a discussion of its merits.
 I'll keep putting other cool links down here as I bump into them.

 [Clay Shirky on how the Internet with Transform Government](https://www.ted.com/talks/clay_shirky_how_the_internet_will_one_day_transform_government?language=en)